You don't need to keep chasing that one perfect strategy...

 See how you can use algos to systematise your trading, remove emotions and finally make your capital grow!

 Grab your FREE Guide to Algo Trading PDF:

-I recently read Gary Antonacci’s book Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk, and it was clear to me that this was an important book to share with the Robot Wealth community.
-It is important not only because it describes a simple approach to exploiting the “premier anomaly” (Fama and French, 2008), but because it is ultimately about approaching the markets with a critical, inquisitive mindset, while not taking oneself too seriously.
-I think we can all do with a dose of that sometimes.
+I recently read Gary Antonacci’s book Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk, and it was clear to me that this was an important book to share with you and fellow Robot Wealth readers.
+Dual Momentum Investing is important not only because it describes a simple approach to exploiting the “premier anomaly” (Fama and French, 2008), but because it is ultimately about approaching the markets with a critical and inquisitive mindset, while not taking yourself too seriously.
+I think we can all do with a healthy dose of that sometimes…

 There is a lot more to Gary’s book than the results I’m showing here, including detailed discussions around the existing momentum literature, the basis for momentum (it’s always nice to have a tangible reason for an anomaly to exist before committing capital to it) and suggestions for other Dual Momentum implementations.
 The book is highly recommended.

 The seminal work of Jagadeesh and Titman (1993) showed that relative momentum – that is, the returns of an asset in comparison to other assets – provides profitable trading opportunities which are largely robust to the parameters of the trading strategy that might be used to exploit them.
 They showed that the returns of relative momentum outperformed benchmark returns, however in order to harvest this out-performance, one must typically endure significant volatility, often only marginally better than the benchmark itself.
 For many active investors and managers, the reward may not justify the risk.